Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-uwsgi.md

 * [[Bug] skywalking-python not work with uwsgi + flask in master workers mode and threads mode · Issue #8566 · apache/skywalking](https://github.com/apache/skywalking/issues/8566)

 > Tired of understanding these complicated multiprocessing behaviours?
-> Try the new `sw-python --prefork/-p` support for uWSGI first!
+> Try the new `sw-python run --prefork/-p` support for uWSGI first!
 > You can always fall back to the manual approach.
 > (although it's also possible to pass postfork hook without changing code, which is essentially how sw-python is implemented)